tsunecko/development-test/README.md

 2/ Then for each user create a page that displays a random image from the random image host of your choice.

-3/ Then attach as wallet to the page using wagmi https://wagmi.sh/
+3/ Then attach a wallet to the app using wagmi https://wagmi.sh/

 4/ Then make a PR to this repository with your changes

-:)